rob-murray/ui-message-queue/README.md

 This repository contains the following sections:

-1. src - this contains the source Javascript.
+1. src - this contains the source Coffeescript.
+2. ui-message-queue.js - this is the Javascript implementation (copy this to use!)
-2. demo - this contains a simple demo to show the functionality
+3. demo - this contains a simple demo to show the functionality

 ## Getting started